chalkygames123/front-end-template/README.md

 ## Prerequisites

 Make sure you have the latest Active LTS version of Node.js installed.
-If you are using [nvm](https://github.com/creationix/nvm) it can be done with:
+If you are using [nvm](https://github.com/creationix/nvm) it can be done with the following command after installing the template:

 ```bash
 $ nvm install # or nvm i